mrj0nesmtl/sheltr-v2/public/docs/core/architecture.md

 ```

 ---
-*Updated with Shelter Admin dashboard implementation and map integration*
+*Updated with donor implementation focus and role resolution status*
 *For API documentation, see [api.md](./api.md)*
 *For implementation details, see [implementation.md](./implementation.md)*